 Abaloparatide is not indicated for use in women of reproductive potential.
 Animal reproduction studies have not been conducted.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience headache, loss of strength and energy, abdominal pain, or injection site irritation.
-Have patient report immediately to prescriber signs of high calcium (weakness, confusion, fatigue, headache, nausea and vomiting, constipation, or bone pain), signs of a kidney stone (back pain, abdominal pain, or hematuria), bone pain, skin edema, lump, persistent pain, severe dizziness, passing out, tachycardia, abnormal heartbeat, severe nausea, vomiting, or painful urination (HCAHPS).
+• Patient may experience nausea, headache, loss of strength and energy, abdominal pain, or injection site irritation.
+Have patient report immediately to prescriber signs of high calcium (weakness, confusion, fatigue, headache, nausea and vomiting, constipation, or bone pain), signs of a kidney stone (back pain, abdominal pain, or hematuria), bone pain, skin edema, lump, persistent pain, severe dizziness, passing out, tachycardia, abnormal heartbeat, muscle weakness, or painful urination (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.

 Intended Use and Disclaimer: Should not be printed and given to patients.
 This information is intended to serve as a concise initial reference for health care professionals to use when discussing medications with a patient.
 You must ultimately rely on your own discretion, experience, and judgment in diagnosing, treating, and advising patients.